Vidarpettersen/Breg/README.md

 This will not add the repo to the require list in composer.json, and you will get the main branch.

 #### Want other versons?
-You can spesify the branch you want, this prodject only contains the "Main" branch.
+You can spesify the branch you want.
+This prodject only contains the "Main" branch.
 ```
 "smbpartner/breg": "dev-main"
 ```